pylint-dev/pylint/doc/faq.rst

 __implements__ attribute.

-5.3 When is pylint considering a class as an abstract class?
+5.3 When is Pylint considering a class as an abstract class?
 -------------------------------------------------------------

 A class is considered as an abstract class if at least one of its